-- Medicare covers screening mammography for women age 40 and over on an annual basis.
+- Medicare covers screening mammography for women age 40 and over on a once per calendar year basis.
 Once a woman reaches age 40, a screening mammogram has to have occurred at least 11 months after the last covered screening mammogram.

-Medicaid covers screening mammography for female beneficiaries as a preventive health measure for the purpose of early detection of breast cancer.
+NC Medicaid covers 2D and 3D screening mammography for female beneficiaries as a preventive health measure for the purpose of early detection of breast cancer.
 Information about Medicaid coverage is available at the North Carolina Department of Health and Human Services

 - Women 20-39 years.
 Medicaid will pay for one exam annually when the recipient has (this is not an all-inclusive list):